DOMjudge/domjudge/doc/manual/install-workstation.rst

 pre-provisioned in the file ``~/.netrc`` in the user's homedir, with example content::

-  machine domserver.example.com login user0123 password Fba^2bHzz
+  machine yourhost.example.edu login user0123 password Fba^2bHzz

 See the netrc(4) manual page for more details.
 You can run ``./submit --help`` to inspect its configuration and options.